bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ## Locking To A Specific Release

-### SSM Automation Document: Lock to a specific release
+### SSM Command Document: Lock to a specific release

 ```yaml
 ---